crcdng/imperfect-vr/README.md

 A few pointers:

 * You must run the scene from a web server and it must be secured with SSL (Address starts with "https", not with "http").
 This means you must know how to install a SSL certificate either on your local laptop or on a public server.
 [Let’s Encrypt](https://letsencrypt.org) for public servers or [self-signed certificates](https://devcenter.heroku.com/articles/ssl-certificate-self) for private LANs are solutions to try.
 If you use [Github pages](https://pages.github.com) or [Glitch](https://glitch.com) for testing your scenes, this is done for you.
-* When you open a scene on your mobile phone phone there is a mechanism to add it to the home screen and then start it from there.
-This can help solving some issues.
-* Sometimes getting into full screen mode is still difficult.
-* Scenes with audio or video have a "Start" button that must push before you enter VR.
-I have to check about about the new Safari thing and will try to update the component accordingly.
 * To enter the fullscreen VR mode you also must push the little VR symbol.
 Sometimes getting into full screen mode is still difficult.
-* On Android I recommend to install [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox&hl=en_GB), especially for older devices.
+* Scenes with audio or video have a "Start" button that must push before you enter VR.
+* When you open a scene on your mobile phone phone there is a mechanism to add it to the home screen and then start it from there.
+This can help to solve some issues.

 The main scene used to navigate to the individual scenes currently only makes sense for viewing the scenes on a desktop browser where you can go back and forth without interruption.
 The upcoming [Web XR Specification](https://immersive-web.github.io/webxr/) will hopefully allow to implement [portals](https://aframe.io/docs/0.9.0/components/link.html).